A collaboration with The New School and the European Democracy Institute

 Relaunching the Democracy Seminar

-In the context of renewed democratic crises on both sides of the Atlantic, the relaunch of Democracy Seminar 3.0 coincides with the founding of the European Democracy Institute as a space for critical reflection, debate, and transatlantic collaboration.
-Drawing on the intellectual legacies of Hannah Arendt and Fritz Stern, the article examines contemporary authoritarianism, democratic backsliding, and the enduring relevance of thinking critically in times of crisis.
+Michael Weinman (Professor at Indiana University Bloomington) and Siobhan Kattago (Professor at the University of Tartu) discuss the relaunch of Democracy Seminar 3.0 and the founding of the European Democracy Institute as a space for critical reflection, debate, and transatlantic collaboration.
+Drawing on the intellectual legacies of Hannah Arendt and Fritz Stern, they examine contemporary authoritarianism, democratic backsliding, and the enduring relevance of thinking critically in times of crisis.
 Against the backdrop of shifting global power, it frames the renewed Democracy Seminar as a “third escape toward freedom”—an effort to sustain democratic imagination, accountability, and shared political responsibility.

 The Democracy Seminar and Me

-Reflecting on the history of the Democracy Seminar, the author traces its evolution from a semi-clandestine transnational network during the Cold War to its present role within the European Democracy Institute and the New School.
-The essay explores how decades of dialogue, disagreement, and collaboration shaped both the Seminar’s democratic commitments and the author’s own intellectual work, reaffirming the importance of critical public thought in times of democratic crisis.
+Reflecting on the history of the Democracy Seminar, Jeffrey Goldfarb (Michael E. Gellert Professor of Sociology Emeritus at The New School for Social Research) traces its evolution from a semi-clandestine transnational network during the Cold War to its present role within the European Democracy Institute and the New School.
+The essay explores how decades of dialogue, disagreement, and collaboration shaped both the Seminar’s democratic commitments and Jeffrey Goldfarb’s own intellectual work, reaffirming the importance of critical public thought in times of democratic crisis.

 Small Acts of Repair

-Through personal encounters in Poland, Israel, and the United States, this essay reflects on the power of small acts of repair in times of political violence and moral devastation.
+Through personal encounters in Poland, Israel, and the United States, Jeffrey Goldfarb (Michael E. Gellert Professor of Sociology Emeritus at The New School for Social Research) reflects on the power of small acts of repair in times of political violence and moral devastation.
 Drawing connections between historical memory, contemporary protest, and everyday gestures of solidarity, it argues that even fragile acts of care can sustain hope and ethical responsibility in dark times.

 Why We Are Founding the European Democracy Institute